 '''

 #dig label(bed1) dig out the rooms

 ...

-#build label(bed2) build the furniture
+#zone label(bed2) declare bedroom zones

 ...

 #place label(bed3) add food stockpiles

 ...

-#query label(bed4) configure stockpiles
+#build label(bed4) build the furniture

 ...

-#query label(bed5) set the built beds as rooms

-...

 '''

 Note how I've given them all labels so we can address them safely.
 If I hadn't given them labels, they would receive default labels of "1", "2", "3", etc, but those labels would change if I ever add more blueprints at the top.
-This is not a problem if we're just running the blueprints individually from the quickfort list command, but meta blueprints need a label name that isn't going to change over time.
+This is not a problem if we're just running the blueprints individually from gui/quickfort or the quickfort list command, but meta blueprints need a label name that isn't going to change over time.

-So let's add a meta blueprint to this file that will combine the middle three blueprints into one:
+So let's add a meta blueprint to this file that will combine the last three blueprints into one:

 '''

-"#meta label(bed234) combines build, place, and stockpile config blueprints"
+"#meta label(bed234) combines zone, place, and build blueprints"

 /bed2

 /bed3

 /bed4

 '''